 Welcome to Year 5

-Miss Slowen is the Y5 teacher.
-Mrs. Rampton, Mrs Mildenhall and Mrs. Juliff also help us with our learning.
+Mrs Scott is the Y5 teacher.
+Mrs Mildenhall, Mrs Selwood and Mrs Juliff also help us with our learning.

 Please browse the Year 5 page to discover some of the fun and exciting activities that have been happening throughout the year.